 Get to know the ins and outs of mortgage refinancing and find out what your options are for refinancing.

-Refinancing can be confusing with the many financing and credit options available to homeowners.
-Learn what refinancing a mortgage involves and how it can benefit you.
+With so many financing and credit options available to homeowners, refinancing your home loan mortgage might sound confusing when you start the process.
+Here, we cover what refinancing a mortgage involves and how it can benefit you and your finances.

 Refinancing is a process homeowners go through to change the interest rate and/or terms of their current mortgage.
 In essence, refinancing is changing aspects of your mortgage.
 Refinancing is not taking out a second or additional mortgage, such as a home equity loan or home equity line of credit.

 Imagine that your current interest rate is at 6.5%* (not unusual just a few years ago) and you have the opportunity to refinance at 4.5%*.
 Before taxes and insurance, here is how 2% impacts this monthly mortgage payment: